• Skip to primary navigation

 The Main Gallery

 At the Griffin Museum, we are constantly reviewing works by new photographers with an eye toward capturing who the next great artist will be.
-Our Atelier and Griffin Gallery is reserved specifically for showcasing these artists, providing a rare opportunity to view their work before they are widely known.
+Our Atelier, Griffin Gallery and Founder’s are reserved specifically for showcasing these artists, providing a rare opportunity to view their work before they are widely known.

 Satellite Galleries

-The Griffin Museum also has two satellite galleries located in surrounding towns, Lafayette City Center Passageway in Boston Downtown Crossing and the Griffin @ WinCAM on Swanton Street in Winchester at Winchester Community Access and Media.
-Past exhibition spaces include the Greater Boston Stage Company (formerly called the Stoneham Theatre and 530 Harrison in the South End at the Griffin @ SoWa.
+The Griffin Museum also has three satellite galleries located in surrounding towns, Lafayette City Center Passageway in Boston Downtown Crossing and in Winchester, the Griffin @ The Jenks Center and the Griffin @ WinCAM on Swanton Street in Winchester at Winchester Community Access and Media.
+The Griffin Museum hosts a cable program on WinCAM called Optics.
+Past exhibition venues include the Greater Boston Stage Company (formerly called the Stoneham Theatre and 530 Harrison in the South End at the Griffin @ SoWa.

 Primary Sidebar